pyswim/pycir/README.md

 # PyCir

-> ### A python-based circuit simulator with extreme flexibility, for extensive use in self-customed circuit simulation, ai-based circuit design automation, or reinforvement learning ......
+> ### A python-based circuit simulator with extreme flexibility, for extensive use in self-customed circuit simulation, ai-based circuit design automation, or reinforcement learning ......
 >
 >